OllieJT/create-sva/cli/README.md

 | [ESLint](https://eslint.org/)                 | Code Linter                                                                                             | ✅ Enabled         | 🚫 _Essential_ |

 > [!NOTE]
-> create-sa is heavily inspired by the [t3stack](https://github.com/t3-oss/create-t3-app/), both in the methodology, and the CLI.
+> create-sva is heavily inspired by the [t3stack](https://github.com/t3-oss/create-t3-app/), both in the methodology, and the CLI.
 The first version of this project used or learnt from many aspects of the t3 codebase, and we owe a lot to it's [contributors](https://github.com/t3-oss/create-t3-app/graphs/contributors).

-### What exactly is `create-sa`?
+### What exactly is `create-sva`?

-`create-sa` is an interactive CLI designed to quickly scaffold a Svelte application with **sensible defaults** tailored for **interactive applications**.
-Unlike the standard Svelte CLI (which is fantastic for basic websites) create-sa focuses on getting setup with more complex functionality like authentication and databases.
+`create-sva` is an interactive CLI designed to quickly scaffold a Svelte application with **sensible defaults** tailored for **interactive applications**.
+Unlike the standard Svelte CLI (which is fantastic for basic websites) create-sva focuses on getting setup with more complex functionality like authentication and databases.

-The goal of `create-sa` is to streamline the setup process, providing you with a modular structure that fits your specific needs.
+The goal of `create-sva` is to streamline the setup process, providing you with a modular structure that fits your specific needs.
 Each piece is optional, and the project is generated based on your choices during setup.

-SA aims to be as leightweight as possible while scaffolding projects that get you through boilerplate code as fast as possible.
+SVA aims to be as leightweight as possible while scaffolding projects that get you through boilerplate code as fast as possible.
 This means we may omit beloved packages like [superforms](https://superforms.rocks/) as it does not require project configuration.

 ---